 - Use in violation of law.
 Illegal use of IT Systems — that is, use in violation of civil or criminal law at the federal, state, or local levels — is prohibited.
 Examples of such uses are: promoting a pyramid scheme; distributing illegal obscenity; receiving, transmitting, or possessing child pornography; infringing copyrights; and making bomb threats.
 With respect to copyright infringement, Users should be aware that copyright law governs (among other activities) the copying, display, and use of software and other works in digital form (text, sound, images, and other multimedia).
 The law permits use of copyrighted material without authorization from the copyright holder for some educational purposes (protecting certain classroom practices and “fair use,” for example), but an educational purpose does not automatically mean that the use is permitted without authorization.

-- Use in violation of College contracts.
-All use of IT Systems must be consistent with the College’s contractual obligations, including limitations defined in software and other licensing agreements.
+- Use in violation of University contracts.
+All use of IT Systems must be consistent with the University’s contractual obligations, including limitations defined in software and other licensing agreements.

-- Use in violation of College policy.
-Use in violation of other College policies also violates this AUP.
-Relevant College policies include, but are not limited to, those regarding sexual harassment and racial and ethnic harassment, as well as College, departmental, and work-unit policies and guidelines regarding incidental personal use of IT Systems.
+- Use in violation of University policy.
+Use in violation of other University policies also violates this AUP.
+Relevant University policies include, but are not limited to, those regarding sexual harassment and racial and ethnic harassment, as well as University, departmental, and work-unit policies and guidelines regarding incidental personal use of IT Systems.

 - Use in violation of external data network policies.
 Users must observe all applicable policies of external data networks when using such networks.

 - Free Inquiry and Expression – Users of IT systems may exercise rights of free inquiry and expression consistent with the limits of the law.